DNA-and-Natural-Algorithms-Group/peppercompiler/README.md

 - Problems with spuriousSSM not always being installed properly by pip have been fixed.
 - Fixed sequences that are not used in the system now result in a warning, rather than a cryptic error.
-- Failures of SpuriousSSM should now be caught and result in a more useful error message.
+- Failures of SpuriousSSM should now be caught and result in more useful error messages.
 - A typo in the spuriousSSM energetics parameters has been fixed.
+- Added `dg=` option to spuriousSSM, allowing target dGs for specified parts of sequences.